Darželiai (Varėna)

-Darželiai (Varėna) is a village in Varėna district municipality, in Alytus County, in southeastern Lithuania.
+Darželiai is a village in Varėna district municipality, in Alytus County, in southeastern Lithuania.
 According to the 2001 census, the village has a population of 61 people.

 Darželiai village is located c.
 27 km from Druskininkai, 30 km from Varėna, 4 km from Kapiniškiai (the nearest settlement).

+Etymology

+The name Darželiai (known as Derżelańce in earlier written sources) comes from a word darželis which means 'a little vegetable garden'.
+Probably it reflects that village may originated from a gardening place by the Grūda River.